Extensions: Custom Status

 Adding Custom Statuses

-Once the extension has been installed there will be a new Custom Status menu option under your TICKETS menu in the WordPress Admin sidebar.
+Once the extension has been installed there will be a new Status and Labels menu option under your TICKETS menu in the WordPress Admin sidebar.
 To get started, click on it.

 The initial screen will be blank.
 To add a new custom status, just click on the New Status button at the top of the screen.

 You will see a screen with a single field in the main area.

 - Enter the label for your custom status (Eg: “Critical” or “Level 3”).